 Students and Binge Drinking

-Drinking as a student, particularly at university has long been a clear association.
-Uni Health states that in the UK, a huge 85% of students agree that drinking and getting drunk is part if the university experience which is seen as the norm.
+Drinking as a student, particularly at university, has long been a clear association.
+In the UK, a huge 85% of students agree that drinking and getting drunk is part of the university experience, which is seen as the norm.

 They go on to describe a survey that was conducted in 2011 where one in five students were likely to have a diagnosable alcohol use disorder.
-This survey spoke to undergraduates across seven English universities and found very high rates or dangerous drinking with 41% identified as hazardous drinkers, 11% as harmful drinkers, and 10% as probably alcohol dependent.
+This survey spoke to undergraduates across seven English universities and found very high rates of dangerous drinking, with 41% identified as hazardous drinkers, 11% as harmful drinkers, and 10% as probably alcohol dependent.

 Students and binge drinking it a hot topic of conversation as universities try different methods to tackle the issue.
-An intervention method using motivational interviewing could be used to highlight the negative consequences of binge drinking and support college students to change their behaviour.
+An intervention method using motivational interviewing could be used to highlight the negative consequences of binge drinking and support college students in changing their behaviour.

 Whilst there will always be a link between students and binge drinking, it’s important that universities do what they can to educate students on the dangers of binge drinking and alcoholism.